godot-rust/gdnative-book/src/faq/code.md

                 .expect("Failed to convert my_node variant to object") .assume_safe()
         };
         // 2.
-Obtain a RefInstance which gives acccess to the Rust object's data let my_node = my_node
+Obtain a RefInstance which gives access to the Rust object's data. let my_node = my_node
             .cast_instance::<MyNode2D>()
             .expect("Failed to cast my_node object to instance");